Note on Min-k-Planar Drawings of Graphs: Min- -planar Drawings and Graphs

-\begin{proof} Let $G$ be a min-$1$-planar graph and take a min-$1$-planar drawing $\mathcal{G}$ of~$G$.
-We may assume that $\mathcal{G}$ minimizes the number of edge pairs which violate simplicity of the drawing, i.e., edge pairs which share a vertex and cross, since a pair cannot cross twice in a min-$1$-planar drawing.
+\begin{proof} a) Let $G$ be a general min-$1$-planar graph and take a min-$1$-planar drawing $\mathcal{G}$ of~$G$.
+For simplicity, in this proof, we write $e$ (an edge) also for the point set $\mathcal{G}(e)$ in the drawing.
+We may assume that $\mathcal{G}$ minimizes the number of edge pairs which violate the simplicity of the drawing, i.e., edge pairs which share a vertex and cross, since a pair cannot cross twice in a min-$1$-planar drawing.
 Let $e,f\in E(G)$ be such a violating edge pair in $\mathcal{G}$; hence the intersection of $e$ and $f$ contains two distinct points $x,y\in e\cap f$ where $x$ is a vertex and $y$ a crossing.
-If $y$ is a tangent of the edges $e$ and $f$ (not crossing transversely at~$x$), then a local perturbation of $e$ around $y$ simply eliminates this tangential crossing.
-Otherwise, we denote by $e_1$ and $f_1$ the subarcs of $e$ and $f$, respectively, in $\mathcal{G}$ with the ends~$x,y$.
-Then we replace $e$ with~$e':=(e\setminus e_1)\cup f_1$ and $f$ with~$f':=(f\setminus f_1)\cup e_1$.
-This new drawing $\mathcal{G}'$ of $G$ is trivially min-$1$-planar, since no other crossings in~$\mathcal{G}$ have been affected.
-In~$\mathcal{G}'$, we now have a tangential crossing $y$ which we finish as previously.
-Altogether, we have decreased the number of violating edge pairs, contradicting our minimal choice of the drawing~$\mathcal{G}$. \end{proof}
+Moreover, we may assume up to symmetry that $e$ has no crossing other than with~$f$.